MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

 MyGet symbols support lets consumers of our NuGet packages step through the source code and integrate with Visual Studio and tools like WinDbg.

-MyGet comes with its own symbol server that supports pushing .snupkg and legacy .symbol.nupkg symbols, as well as consuming symbols and source indexing.
+MyGet comes with its own symbol server that supports pushing .snupkg and legacy .symbols.nupkg symbols, as well as consuming symbols and source indexing.
 Both managed and native assemblies and symbols are supported.

 ## Creating symbols packages

 Using the nuget pack command, you can create a normal .nupkg and a symbol file for debugging.
 On MyGet you can push both your NuGet package and its symbol package to the same feed for easier management.

 ### New .snupkg format
 To create your symbol package in the new .snupkg format, you must specify the `SymbolPackageFormat` property.
+The SymbolPackageFormat property can have one of two values: symbols.nupkg (the default) or snupkg.
+If this property is not specified, a legacy symbol package will be created.

+If you're using dotnet CLI or MSBuild, you can specify `SymbolPackageFormat` in your .csproj file.

 * Either add this property to your .csproj file:

     ```PropertyGroup>